This tool shows Occupational Employment & Wage Statistics data for every region in the state.

 A semi-annual survey designed to produce employment and wage estimates for about 800 occupation classifications.
 Comparable statistics are available in every area, Metropolitan Statistical Areas and substate regions.

-OES is a federal-state cooperative program between the U.S. Bureau of Labor Statistics and state agencies.
+OEWS is a federal-state cooperative program between the U.S. Bureau of Labor Statistics and state agencies.
 Surveyed employers are asked about the number of wage and salary workers in detailed occupations and about the wage distribution for those workers.
-OES survey samples are drawn from the universe of non-farm employers covered by the Unemployment Insurance (UI) system.
+OEWS survey samples are drawn from the universe of non-farm employers covered by the Unemployment Insurance (UI) system.
 In Minnesota, about 6,000 employers participate in the survey each year.

 Viewable tables, downloadable files